stevenyucodes/stevenyucodes/README.md

 I am a data science graduate from the University of California, Berkeley.
 Currently I am just trying to expand my knowledge by learning more.
 Working on learning.

 Interesting facts about me outside of academics:
-- I enjoy the gym
+- I enjoy going to the gym
 - I like playing basketball and tennis